- Define sense of self.

 Explore

-As the manager, you are attuned to many aspects of the child-care program (the physical appearance and possessions, social interactions among families, children, and staff, and the emotional environment of the workplace).
+As the Program Manager, you are attuned to many aspects of the child-care program (the physical environment, social interactions among families, children, and staff, and the emotional environment of the workplace).
 You hold a great deal of responsibility in your role as a leader.
-Take time to reflect on the role you have as a leader who promotes a relationship-based, caring environment.
-You may want to use your journal to write answers to the following questions:
+As you explore your own values and sense of self, you may find new ways to support others to create an accepting environment to work, learn and connect with others.
+Use the Promoting a Strong Sense of Self activity to reflect on your own sense of self, and the role you have as a leader who promotes a relationship-based, caring environment.

 Apply